pepopowitz/tight-feedback-loops/src/slides/04_devops.md

 We've made the loop much longer, but we still want it to be fast.
 Enter automation....

 ---
+class: title
 background-image: url(images/loops/devops.png)

-# The DevOps feedback loop
+# The DevOps loop
 ???

 How is this different from before?
 We've taken away the shortcuts, and added *customers*

 ---

-# Demo

-<a href="https://centare.visualstudio.com/QACampCalculator/QACampCalculator%20Team/_build" target="_blank">Build</a>
+# <a href="https://centare.visualstudio.com/QACampCalculator/QACampCalculator%20Team/_build" target="_blank">Build</a>

-<a href="https://centare.visualstudio.com/QACampCalculator/QACampCalculator%20Team/_apps/hub/ms.vss-releaseManagement-web.hub-explorer" target="_blank">Deploy</a>
+# <a href="https://centare.visualstudio.com/QACampCalculator/QACampCalculator%20Team/_apps/hub/ms.vss-releaseManagement-web.hub-explorer" target="_blank">Deploy</a>

-<a href="https://qacamp2016calculator.blob.core.windows.net/releases/drop/demo/Calculator/bin/Release/Calculator.exe" target="_blank">Deliver</a>
+# <a href="https://qacamp2016calculator.blob.core.windows.net/releases/drop/demo/Calculator/bin/Release/Calculator.exe" target="_blank">Deliver</a>

-???
-Build in TFS, deploy with Octopus